 Finding the right school for each individual child is essential.
 More House School is the right fit for our pupils, and supports them to overcome adversity and achieve fantastic success.
 However, it would be a mistake to assume More House is right for every boy.

-The admissions process is about uncovering enough information for everyone: parents, child, professionals and the school, in order to inform a decision about whether or not a place at More House School is likely to yield success for the child, meeting his needs.
+The admissions process is about uncovering enough information for everyone - parents, child, professionals and the school - in order to inform a decision about whether or not a place at More House School is likely to yield success for the child by meeting effectively his needs.

 We follow a comprehensive admissions process that ensures all involved in making the decision, especially the parents, have enough information to inform that decision.
 We follow the process carefully, step by step, and are not able to miss out any part of the process.
 This really is in the best interests of the child involved.

 - It starts with a telephone call with the Admissions Registrar in the Admissions department.
 This will involve a detailed conversation about the prospective pupil and answer many of the parents' questions about our provision and capabilities.

 - If the Admissions Registrar believes that More House School might be suitable, they will request that reports are submitted by the parent(s).
 These may include recent school reports, possibly an educational psychologist’s report, or reports by other professionals who may have assessed the child.
 If the child is the subject of an Education, Health and Care plan (EHC plan) then this is also required.

 - The reports will be read by a group of professionals at More House School to decide whether they believe that More House School is likely to be able to meet the child’s educational and social needs as described by the reports.
 If so, the parent(s) will be invited to attend an appointment to meet with the Headmaster and to tour the school during the teaching day.